 Contrasting with recent methods that sharpen (hence low temperature) low-confidence, less reliable pseudo-labels \cite{berthelot2019remixmatch,zhang2021flexmatch,anonymous2023softmatch}, increasing the risk of confirmation bias, we apply bias-corrected distillation-based consistency (hence high temperature) to uncertain samples, boosting model accuracy and reliability for LTSSL, as observed in Fig.~\ref{fig:semi_supervised_dists}.

 \textbf{Imbalance-aware temperature selection.} Determining the optimal temperature for distillation can be critical, particularly when confronted with LT settings.
-While a temperature of $T=1$ is shown to be effective for balanced (unlabeled) datasets, see Fig.~\ref{fig:temperature-ablation}, this may not hold for imbalanced ones, as observed in LT fully-supervised settings~\cite{He2021DIVE_virtual_examples}.
-Responding to this, we propose to calculate a temperature $ T $ to accommodate the class imbalance as:
+While a temperature of $T 1$ is shown to be effective for balanced (unlabeled) datasets, see Fig.~\ref{fig:temperature-ablation}, this may not hold for imbalanced ones, as observed in fully-supervised settings~\cite{He2021DIVE_virtual_examples}.
+In response to this, we calculate the temperature to accommodate the class imbalance:

 by initiating distillation after a warm-up period.
 This temperature, once set, is kept constant throughout the remainder of the training.
 This strategy ensures that our distillation process is fine-tuned to the unlabeled data from the start and remains stable against minor changes in the pseudo-label distribution.
 We validate its effectiveness in Sec.~\ref{subsec:ablation_study}.